 - Teachers should establish routine by giving instructions in a consistent way.
 By doing this, students will almost always know what they are expected to do.

 - Teachers should prepare everything carefully beforehand.
 Task types can be grouped and therefore a teacher can find out what should be said in order to deliver one specific type of task, and so on.
 In the end, he/she will have a repertoire of instructions for different tasks and everything will be much simpler.

 - Teachers should not forget that wordy instructions do not work effectively, particularly with learners of low English proficiency.
 Instructions should be cut up in small pieces according to different phases of task that learners have to perform.

 - When an activity is introduced for the first time, words might not be enough for low-level students.
 In some cases, visuals can support learners’ understanding even for instructions.

 - The fundamental obstruction is the Mother Tongue Interference.

 - If you are aware of particular pupils who have difficulty in listening to and following instructions, it is also worthwhile to consider where you are standing when giving the directions to the group.
 Close proximity to the target pupil and using his or her name will give more opportunities for engagement in the activity.

 - Check for understanding by asking questions related to instruction.

-- Once the instructions have been given, questions have been answered and the activity practised, scan the room and circulate, look for the pupil who is complying and make a positive comment about those who are following the instructions.
+- Once the instructions have been given, questions have been answered and the activity practiced, scan the room and circulate, look for the pupil who is complying and make a positive comment about those who are following the instructions.

 Being clear with your instructions and expectations will reduce the likelihood of ongoing disruption and interruptions.
 With better ways to direct students, teachers will help not only attentive students but also those seemingly low achievers who can’t do a task because they may have trouble understanding what is asked from them.